Table of Contents

 - Rheumatoid arthritis

-2. Which statement concerning the relation of the occurrence of gout disease between men and women is most likely true?
-Men : women
+2. Which statement concerning the gout occurrence ratio between men and women is most likely true?
+Men : women is

 3. A 67-year-old patient comes to the emergency department with acute pain in the right knee joint.
 He has had the pain for three days during which it constantly increased.
 At night, he can hardly sleep.
 He states that there was no trauma.
 The knee joint presents hyperthermic and shows distinct articular effusion.
 Laboratory findings: BSG ↑, CRP ↑, no leukocytosis.
 In puncture fluid, there is an increased cell count in dull, yellowish secretion and crystalloid forms in direct preparation.
 Which is most likely the diagnosis?